kafka-ops/julie/docs/config-values.rst

 -----------

 A request, not either common, but necessary in some situations is to customize the topic naming convention.
-For this the Kafka Topology Builder offers the user the option to set it up using the configuration file.
+For this Julie Ops offers the user the option to set it up using the configuration file.

 This future accepts patterns using the `jinja template <https://jinja.palletsprojects.com/en/2.11.x/>`_ formatting.
 *NOTE*: The properties used in the template need to exist in the topology as attributes.